 Ian’s intellectual and conceptual strength has been critical to the success of a series of major exhibition programs over many years.
 He has played a key role in some of the Museum’s most notable achievements, such as Cook’s Pacific Encounters, Papunya: Out of the Desert, and Yiwarra Kuju: The Canning Stock Route.

 As head of the Collections Development Team, he has also made a series of notable acquisitions for the Museum and has responsibility for coordinating the collections work of the Curatorial and Research section.

-The Director’s Award for Excellence recognises the quality of professional practice and achievement of a Museum staff member.
 Dr Ian Coates’s work has been an important element in the Museum’s successes since opening its doors, and he continues to search for ways to bring the stories of this country alive, to engage, inform and entertain audiences.
-This award celebrates his exemplary contribution to the life of the National Museum of Australia.
+This award celebrates his exemplary contribution to the life of the Museum.

 Director’s Award for Excellence 2015

 Rebecca Coronel’s career at the Museum dates from 2000: a time when the institution was in an early period of development and growth.
 Working initially in front-of-house areas, Rebecca’s career progressed into leadership positions at the Museum, principally in exhibition coordination and planning.
 She has also supported the broader museum industry through her work with the peak body, Museums Australia.